untillpro/scm4j/scm4j-vcs-api/README.md

 		- current `IVCSLockedWorkingCopy` represents a locked folder, i.e. a folder which is not used by other `IVCSLockedWorkingCopy` instances.
 	- OBSOLETE
 		- `IVCSLockedWorkingCopy.close()` mehtod has been called.
 Corresponding folder is unlocked and could be used by other `IVCSLockedWorkingCopy` instances. `IVCSLockedWorkingCopy` instance with this state should not be used anymore.
-- If vcs working copy has been damaged during executing vcs-related operation or vcs working copy can not be cleaned, reverted, checked out etc, execute `IVCSLockedWorkingCopy.setCorrupted(true)`.
+- If vcs Working Copy has been damaged during executing vcs-related operation or vcs Working Copy can not be cleaned, reverted, checked out etc, execute `IVCSLockedWorkingCopy.setCorrupted(true)`.
 LWC folder will be deleted on close.

 # Folder structure